 Police, fire, and emergency medical services, along with other supporting staff and organizations, are critical to the health, safety, and well-being of a community.
 As with the other critical sectors, broadband-enabled technology has changed and improved the ways in which public safety entities serve and protect.
 Additionally, the internet has brought about a new wave of criminal activity known as cybercrime.
-Cybersecurity and prevention, and the swift investigation and response to cybercrime from local, state, and federal law enforcement, can help keep a community safe from virtual threats such as fraud, identity theft, hacking, spam, and ransomware.
+Cybersecurity and prevention and the swift investigation and response to cybercrime from local, state, and federal law enforcement can help keep a community safe from virtual threats such as fraud, identity theft, hacking, spam, and ransomware.

 These data show the connectivity and use of technology among public safety agencies in the community, compared to those in other communities participating in Connected Nation's Connected program.
-The project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity.

-Data from Hardin County represent survey responses collected between February 2022 and March 2022.
-During this time, eight Hardin County public safety agencies completed this survey.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
+Data from Hays County represent survey responses collected between March 2022 and June 2022.
+During this time, nine Hays County public safety agencies completed this survey.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and May 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.